tharun977/HackForgeAi/README.md

 ## 📧 Contact

-For any inquiries or feedback, please contact [tharunraman10@gmail.com](mailto:tharunraman10@gmail.com).
+For any inquiriess or feedback, please contact [tharunraman10@gmail.com](mailto:tharunraman10@gmail.com).